Tax agreements and pension income

 This will apply if you either:

-You should make a claim to have your Jersey pension income exempted from tax in Jersey if you're resident and registered for tax in the following countries.
+You may be entitled to have your Jersey pension income exempted from tax in Jersey if you're resident and registered for tax in the following countries.

 |Estonia||1 January 2013|